- Cormac Weldon has almost 20 years’ experience of investing in the US and has the support of a US team that has recently been enhanced

 Weldon also considers how the US economy is performing to identify sectors that are benefiting from trends, as well as the areas that are finding things tough.
-This can help him decide how much to invest in a sector, although he won't invest beyond 10% more or 10% less than its weight in the Russell 2000 index.
-Single investments are also limited so their weight in the portfolio doesn't differ too much from their weight in the benchmark.
-In practice though the fund and the benchmark will look different as the fund only invests in 40-60 companies out of the thousands that make up the index.
-Weldon believes the sector and stock level limits provide him ample freedom to reflect his convictions whilst also ensuring a good balance of investments.
+This can help him decide how much to invest in a sector, although he won't invest 10% more or less than its weight in the Russell 2000 index.
+Investments in individual companies are also limited so their weight in the fund isn’t too different from the benchmark.
+In practice though the fund and benchmark will look different as the fund only invests in 40-60 companies out of the thousands that make up the index.
+Weldon believes the sector and stock level limits provide ample freedom to reflect his convictions while ensuring a good balance of investments.
 Holding a smaller number of investments can increase risk, as each has a larger impact on performance.

 Weldon is a partner at Artemis, which is a private company.
 We think this structure is a good thing for investors, as both manager and firm are focused on the long-term and can run funds without distractions from short-term shareholder demands.
 Artemis provides an attractive environment for fund managers, allowing them the freedom to run money how they see fit without imposing a ‘house view’ on them.
 It’s also a collegiate atmosphere, with managers supporting and challenging each other.
 Fund managers at Artemis are required to invest their own money into their funds, so they benefit when their investors do.

-Since joining Artemis to launch the fund in October 2014, Weldon has delivered attractive returns for investors, gaining 234.9%* compared with 138.6% for the Russell 2000 index over the same period.
-Our analysis suggests Weldon’s astute stock picking has added value for the fund, particularly in the consumer discretionary sector.
+Since joining Artemis to launch the fund in October 2014, Weldon has delivered attractive returns for investors, gaining 197.67%*, compared with 123.00% for the Russell 2000 index.
+Our analysis suggests that Weldon’s astute stock picking has added value for the fund particularly in the consumer discretionary sector.
 We think his disciplined process application has played an important role in this.
 Please remember past performance isn't a guide to the future.

-Over the longer term funds managed by Weldon have tended to hold up better than the broader market when it falls.
+Over the longer term, funds managed by Weldon have tended to hold up better than the broader market when it falls.
 But they haven’t kept up quite as quickly when the market has risen.
-This profile has led to good long-term returns and we continue to believe Cormac Weldon is a talented manager.
+This performance profile has led to good long-term returns for investors and we continue to believe that Cormac Weldon is a talented manager.
 All investments fall as well as rise in value, so investors could get back less than they invest.